 Facebook Inc. has the opportunity to increase its market penetration efforts in developing countries with increasing economic stability.
 In relation, the rapid economic growth of these countries leads to an improvement of infrastructure, including telecommunications infrastructure.
-In this PESTEL/PESTLE analysis, such an external factor supports an expansion of access to Facebook’s social networking website and social media services.
-Moreover, the increasing disposable incomes in developing countries improve users’ capacity to purchase computing devices that could access Facebook’s services, thereby also contributing to the company’s expansion.
-Such conditions support Facebook’s generic and intensive growth strategies.
-This element of the PESTEL/PESTLE Analysis indicates that Facebook Inc. has major opportunities to expand its global operations, especially through market penetration.
+In this PESTEL/PESTLE analysis, such an external factor supports an expansion of access to Facebook’s social network.
+Moreover, the increasing disposable incomes in developing countries improve users’ capacity to purchase devices to access the company’s services, thereby also contributing to business expansion.
+Such conditions support Facebook’s generic competitive strategy and intensive growth strategies.
+This element of the PESTEL/PESTLE Analysis indicates that Facebook Inc. has major opportunities to expand its multinational operations, especially through market penetration.

 Social/Sociocultural Factors Influencing Facebook’s Business Environment

 Facebook’s popularity and global reach is under the influence of social conditions.
 The impact of sociocultural trends and changes on the company’s remote or macro-environment is determined in this element of the PESTEL/PESTLE Analysis.
 The following sociocultural external factors are most notable in the case of Facebook Inc.: